 Co-op Insurance introduces the T-plate

-Following a report that revealed that 53% of 17-25-year-olds feel pressured to drive faster by other drivers, Co-op is introducing the T-plate, a nationwide pilot in collaboration with road safety charity Brake and RED driving school to help young drivers feel safer on the road.
+Following a report that revealed that 53% of 17-25-year-olds feel pressured to drive faster by other drivers, Co-op Insurance is introducing the T-plate, a nationwide pilot in collaboration with road safety charity Brake and RED driving school to help young drivers feel safer on the road.

 The plate, similar in look to an ‘L’ or a ‘P’ plate will indicate to other road users that the vehicle is fitted with a black box and so that driver will be driving safely.
 From today, hundreds of Co-op’s young drivers will trial the T-plate and based on their feedback, the insurer will roll out thousands more in the coming months.